 - User Experience & Prototyping (Autumn 2012) – Co-lecturer.
 Media, Technology & Games: IT-University of Copenhagen

 - Thesis Writing.
 (2012-2013).
 Media, Technology & Games: IT-University of Copenhagen

 - Qualitative Methods (Spring 2013) – Course manager/lecturer.
 Media, Technology & Games: IT University of Copenhagen

 - Media Cultures 2 (Autumn 2014) – Course manager/lecturer.
-Games Program – RMIT University
+Game Design Program – RMIT University

-Serious E-sporting Leisure: Invited speaker at the Swedish National Institute for Public Health symposium on “Gaming, Gambling and Gender”.
+Serious E-sporting Leisure: Invited keynote for the Swedish National Institute for Public Health symposium on “Gaming, Gambling and Gender”, Lund, Sweden.
 December 10-11, 2010.

 Articles/Chapters – Refereed

 Witkowski, E., & Manning, J. “Playing with(out) Power: Negotiated conventions of high performance networked play practices.”
 Digital Games Research Association conference Proceedings.
-Full paper (accepted, under preparation).
+Full paper.
 July 3-6, 2017.
 Melbourne Australia.

-Witkowski, E. “Bodies that matter in the pursuit of esports.”
+Witkowski, E. (2017).
+“Bodies that matter in the pursuit of esports.”
 Clash of Realities: International Conference on the Art, Technology and Theory of Digital Games Proceedings.
-2017.
-(Under preparation, expected 2017).

 Witkowski, E. “Networked Zombies: Running, Gender and Play with Zombies, Run!” in Hjorth, L., Horst, H., Galloway, A., and Bell, G., eds.
 The Routledge Companion to Digital Ethnography.
 (2017).